What is Patient Access

 Down load an application form here - ONLINE SERVICE APPLICATION FORM Please read this carefully.

 Fill the form in completely and bring it with your I.D. which could be a passport or a driving licence and a utility bill into the surgery.
 (If for some reason you cannot get to the surgery or have no ID please contact reception we can still register you)

 The receptionist can register you straight away for LEVEL 1.
 A Doctor must grant access for you to have LEVEL 2 If for any reason the GP refuses to grant you permission to view any areas, a full explanation will be given or the GP might insist on an appointment to discuss this with you before Level 2 is granted.
 Level 2 is very helpful for patients who want to take an active role in looking after and monitoring a long term illness or chronic disease.

 The practice has the right to deny or remove online access to services for anyone that doesn’t use them responsibly.

-NOTE * Your details must be an exact match to those we have on our practice system and unique to you including mobile telephone numbers and email address's.
+NOTE * Your details must be an exact match to those we have on our practice system and unique to you including your mobile telephone number and email address.
 If your details are not up-to-date on our system then please inform us first.